 The debate brought together the relevant MEPs, LIBE, IMCO and ITRE policy advisors from the political groups and committee secretariats, as well as Council, European Commission and perm reps players, who participated, in order to debate this fascinating and contested topic.
 Industry representatives attended, next to consumers and academic experts in order to have all the dimensions of the topic inside the room and all the ingredients for a lively, real and honest debate.
 No boring speeches or already known facts!

-It was a truly genuine and productive exchange of ideas and possible solutions!
-It took place in a small room, in order to enable an intensive, high level discussion, which was web-streamed, allowing a larger public outside the Brussels Bubble to view and comment.
+It was a truly genuine and productive exchange of ideas and possible solutions which received a mention on the Digital Single Market Legislative Train Schedule website of the European Parliament!
+The debate took place in a small room, in order to enable an intensive, high level discussion, which was web-streamed, allowing a larger public outside the Brussels Bubble to view and comment.

 We gathered only experts on the topic and steered the debate with a few provocative questions!